-The Tetra carton is a truly iconic pack in the Brownes Dairy portfolio.
+- The Tetra carton is a truly iconic pack in the Brownes Dairy portfolio.
 Products we package in Tetra include white milk, cream and flavoured milk.
 In fact, when we launched WA’s first chocolate milk in 1951 it was in a triangle shaped Tetra Pak!
-We’re also proud that from October 2019, all of our milk cartons will transition to Tetra Rex Bio-Based.
+We’re also proud that from March 2022, our white milk cartons will transition to Tetra Rex Craft Plant-Based.
 We will be the first company in Australia to be using fully renewable and recyclable cartons in our packaging portfolio.
 To find out more click here.

 Our HDPE bottles are our most used packaging, as they’re used for the majority of our white milk and for some of our flavoured milk.
 We source our HDPE bottles from Viscount Plastics, and like us they are a committed signatory to the Australian Packaging Covenant Organisation and have a dedicated environmental policy.

 Ensure you wash out the bottle with water before putting it in your recycling bin.
 The caps need to be placed into general waste or taken to a Greenbatch drop-off point

 To find out more about Viscount’s environmental policy, head to their website.

 Our delicious natural yoghurt pouches are a favourite with WA children, and ours are the only pouches in WA that are both made and sold here.
 We source our pouches from AMCOR, who have a robust and comprehensive waste management and sustainability policy.

 To find out more about the AMCOR’s sustainability policies, check out their website.

 After use, please re-attach the lid and collect the pouches to take to your nearest REDcycle drop-off point.